v1.6.0 — Multi-LLM consensus code review

 Local execution.
 Windows 10/11 64-bit.
 No server between you and the LLM providers.

 Your API keys.
 Stored locally.
 Sent directly to provider endpoints.
-No proxy.
+No NEXADiag proxy.

 Code not stored.
 Results generated in session.
 No code persists on disk.